-Significant slowdown in EMEA economy Higher competition from Asian players particularly in TLC Political election that could change Government approach toward the Energy transition and the Capitalisation Process
+Significant slowdown in EMFA economy Higher competition from Asian players particularly in TLC Political election that can change Government approach toward the Energy transition and the Digitalization process

 Prysmian is a world leader in the energy and telecom cable systems industry.
-With almost 140 years of experience, sales of over EUR 12Bn, about 29,000 employees in over 50 countries and 112 plants, the group is strongly positioned in high-tech markets and offers a wide range of products, services, technologies and know-how.
-It operates in three business units of underground and submarine cables and systems for power transmission and distribution, special cables for applications in many different industries and medium and low voltage cables for the construction and infrastructure sectors.
+With a long history of experience, sales of over EUR 12Bn, about 29,000 employees in over 50 countries and 112 plants, the group is strongly positioned in high-tech markets and offers a wide range of products, services, technologies and know-how.
+It operates in the businesses of underground and submarine cables and systems for power transmission and distribution, special cables for applications in many different industries and medium and low voltage cables for the construction and infrastructure sectors.
 For the telecommunications industry, the group manufactures cables and accessories for voice, video and data transmission, offering a comprehensive range of optical fibres, optical and copper cables and connectivity systems.
 Prysmian is a public company, listed on the Italian Stock Exchange in the FTSE MIB index.

-Mkt price (€) 64.50 Free float (%) 95.8
+64.50 Free float (%) 95.8

-No. of shares 284.5 Major shr
+No. of shares 284.5 Major shareholders Management

-52Wk range (€) 68.6/37.1 Bloomberg 3.0
+52Wk range (€) 68.6/37.4 (%) 3.0

-Reuters PRY IM
+Reuters PRY Bloomberg PRY IM

-Performance (%) Absolute Rel.
+Performance (%) YTD Rel.
 FTSE IT All Sh

 -1M 2.1 -1M -0.5

--3M 3.0 -3M 4.3
+-3M 9.0 4.3

--12M 7.7 -12M 50.7
+-12M 5.1 -12M 50.7